-Students are reminded that the University usually expects that "Courses to meet Areas R, S, and V of SJSU Studies must be taken from three different departments, or distinct academic units"; please consult with your advisor to see if this applies to your situation.
+Students are reminded that "Courses to meet Areas R, S, and V of SJSU Studies must be taken from three different departments, or distinct academic units."

 Prerequisites: WST, Core GE, Upper Division Standing, completion of (or coregistration in) 100W.

 Amount of writing required: 5000+ words (research paper + two essays)